gwu-cs-sysprog/lectures/11/01_lecture.md

 - You and a classmate should sit down together, and use `chmod` to concretely understand when you can access each other's files.
     Remember, you can find out where your files are with `pwd`, what groups you're in with `groups`.
 	Which files can another user can access at that path with sufficient permissions?
+	You can use the `/tmp/` directory to store files that you can both mutually access, permissions allowing.

 ### Changing File/Directory Owner and Group